ninformations/restheart-docker/README.md

 ### 6) Pass arguments to RESTHeart and JVM

-**WARNING** this section is not valid anymore, we'll need to change a configuration in the Dockerfile.

 You can append arguments to *docker run* command to provide RESTHeart and the JVM with arguments.

 For example you can mount an alternate configuration file and specify it as an argument

-`docker run -i -t -p 8080:8080 -v my-conf-file.yml:/opt/restheart/etc/my-conf-file.yml:ro --name restheart --link mongodb:mongodb softinstigate/restheart my-conf-file.yml`
+`docker run -i -t -p 8080:8080 -v my-conf-file.yml:/opt/restheart/etc/my-conf-file.yml:ro --name restheart --link mongodb:mongodb softinstigate/restheart:snapshot my-conf-file.yml`

 If you want to pass system properties to the JVM, just specify -D or -X arguments.
 Note that in this case you **need** to provide the configuration file as well.

-`docker run -i -t -p 8080:8080 --name restheart --link mongodb:mongodb softinstigate/restheart restheart.yml -Dkey=value`
+`docker run -i -t -p 8080:8080 --name restheart --link mongodb:mongodb softinstigate/restheart:snapshot restheart.yml -Dkey=value`

 Available at the [Docker Hub](https://registry.hub.docker.com/u/softinstigate/restheart/).